 - Fresh fruit (seasonal)

-Inside the Asylum is a museum that shows you items that were found here and some history behind the site and its surrounds.
+Inside the Asylum is a museum that shows you items that were found there and some history behind the site and its surroundings.
 We found it to be very informative and it was a great way to get started on the rest of our tour.

 In 1996 Port Arthur Tasmania was again the source of immense pain for so many people.
 A gunman opened fire on visitors and workers alike as they sat in the Broad Arrow Cafe (where you used to buy your entry tickets) or walked around the prison site, killing 35 innocent people and injuring 19 others.
 To never forget what happened here the Memorial garden was erected around the area where the Broad Arrow Cafe was.